 We were incorporated in March 2005 in Nevada, and in June 2012 we reincorporated in Delaware.
 Our principal executive offices are located at 6230 Stoneridge Mall Road, Pleasanton, California 94588, and our telephone number is (877) WORKDAY.
 Our website address is www.workday.com.
 The information on, or that can be accessed through, our website is not part of this report.
-Workday is our registered trademark in the United States, the European Community and Canada, and the Workday logo, Workday Object Management Server and all of our product names are our trademarks.
+Workday is our registered trademark in the United States, the European Community, Canada, Norway, Switzerland, New Zealand, Hong Kong and Australia and the Workday logo, our Built for the Future tagline, and all of our product names are our trademarks.
 Other trademarks, service marks, or trade names appearing in this report are the property of their respective owners.